-In the Summer Term, all pupils go to Hinchley Wood for their Athletics lessons.
+In the Summer Term, all pupils focus on athletics during their lessons in preparation for Sports Day.
 The pupils focus on a range of running, jumping and throwing events that are modified from their traditional form to support their understanding of the concepts.
 All pupils are involved in Sports Day which gives them an opportunity to showcase their ability.
 This is held in conjunction with the Boys' Preparatory School at Hinchley Wood in June.